UK DIATF

 Approved session

-Scenario: all the checks are successful.
+Scenario: all the checks are successful, meaning that:

 Sample request